 Merck continually looks for ways to reduce the cost of its antiretrovirals (ARVs) for people living in the world’s poorest countries and those hardest hit by the epidemic.

 One way is to work with external manufacturers and suppliers to achieve incremental efficiencies.
-For ISENTRESS® (raltegravir), Merck has established a low-cost supply chain with generic partners for commercialization in all Low-Income countries and all sub-Saharan Africa.
+For ISENTRESS® (raltegravir), Merck has established a low-cost supply chain with generic partners for commercialization in all Low-Income countries and all countries in sub-Saharan Africa.
 This supply chain is being registered in these countries.
-With the implementation of this supply chain, we have been able to reduce the price of ISENTRESS to US $1.85 per day (ex-MSD price) in these countries.
+With the implementation of this supply chain, we have been able to reduce the price of ISENTRESS to US $1.85 per day (ex-MSD) price in these countries.
 We are committed to reviewing this price regularly.

-In June 2011, Merck granted two non-exclusive licenses to two Indian generic manufacturers, Emcure Pharmaceuticals Ltd. and Matrix Laboratories Ltd., for the manufacture and commercialization of raltegravir in 60 Low-Income and sub-Saharan African countries.
-We have also granted non-exclusive licenses for efavirenz to six South African generic manufacturers.
+Merck has granted two non-exclusive licenses to two Indian generic manufacturers, Emcure Pharmaceuticals Ltd. and Matrix Laboratories Ltd., for the manufacture and commercialization of raltegravir in 60 Low-Income and sub-Saharan African countries.
+We have also granted royalty-free licenses for efavirenz to six South African generic manufacturers.

 Manufacturers to whom Merck has granted a royalty-free voluntary license for efavirenz include:

 - Emcure Pharmaceuticals S. Africa and Arrow Pharma S. Africa—joint license granted in 2011

 - Sonke Pharmaceuticals—license granted in 2009

 - Aspen Pharmacare—license granted in 2008

 - Aurobindo Pharma—license granted in 2008